Irritable Bowel Syndrome and Complementary Health Approaches: What the Science Says

 - Some herbs can cause serious side effects.
 For example, comfrey and kava can cause liver toxicity.

 In sham-controlled, randomized trials, acupuncture was found to be no better than placebo for IBS symptom severity or health-related quality of life.
-In Chinese studies, acupuncture appeared to provide greater benefits than two antispasmodic drugs, although these benefits may have been due to patient preferences or expectations of improvement.
+In other studies, acupuncture appeared to provide greater benefits than two antispasmodic drugs, although the studies could not rule out that these benefits may have been due to patient preferences or expectations of improvement.

 What Does the Research Show?